How to Retire at Age 50

 If you’d like to retire early, you’ll want to find a way to keep expenses low.
 One great way to do this is to pay off your mortgage.
 That’s one hefty bill that you’ll no longer have to worry about every month.

-If you aren’t working anymore, you’ll want to be sure to look into a private policy to bridge the gap until you are eligible for Medicare at age 65.
+If you aren’t working anymore, look into a private policy to bridge the gap until you are eligible for Medicare at age 65.
 Whatever you do, don’t leave yourself exposed without a health care plan.

 Taxes, Savings, Life